 In 2009, he captured the infamous comment from then-Newsweek editor Evan Thomas comparing President Obama to God.
 Later that same year, he exposed for MSNBC deceptively editing video footage of a Tea Party rally to conceal the racial identity of an African American participant, forcing the liberal network to respond to criticism and explain its actions.

 His media analysis has been cited by nationally syndicated radio hosts Rush Limbaugh and Mark Levin, as well as media outlets including Fox News, The Washington Post, The Wall Street Journal’s WSJ.com, The Washington Times, Washington Examiner, Politico, National Review, among others.

 Kyle joined the MRC in 2007 after graduating from Providence College with a Bachelor of Arts degree in history and political science.
+Prior to that, he interned at the MRC in the summer of 2005.
 He lives in Northern Virginia and can be contacted via email at firstname.lastname@example.org.

 Latest from Kyle Drennen

 Near the end of Tuesday’s CBS "Early Show" there was a taped segment of co-host Julie Chen talking to the executive producer of the CBS reality show "Big Brother," Allison Grodner, who previewed some of the contestants in the show’s new season: "Dan is a Catholic school teacher from Michigan.
 He really doesn't think women are equal.
 And he felt really strongly, especially, about the possibility that Hillary Clinton would have become president.
 He said he would have left the country.
 And he was dead serious about that."